6.3 Power Electronics & Transmission

 Key Takeaways

-• A rectifier converts AC to DC and an inverter converts DC to AC; a full-wave bridge of four diodes uses both half-cycles of the AC input.
+• A rectifier converts AC to DC and an inverter converts DC to AC; a full-wave bridge of four diodes uses both half-cycles, with V_dc = 2·V_m/pi versus V_m/pi for half-wave.

-• A diode conducts in one direction once forward-biased; a thyristor (SCR) blocks until a gate pulse triggers it and stays on until current falls to near zero.
+• A diode conducts whenever forward-biased; a thyristor (SCR) blocks until a gate pulse triggers it and stays on until its current falls below the holding value.

 Rectifiers and inverters

 Power electronics uses switching devices to convert between AC and DC.
-A rectifier converts AC to DC, and an inverter converts DC to AC.
+A rectifier converts AC to DC; an inverter converts DC to AC; a DC-DC converter (buck/boost) changes DC voltage level; a cycloconverter changes AC frequency.
 Common rectifier circuits:

-• Half-wave rectifier: one diode passes only one half-cycle; output is pulsating DC with high ripple.
+• Half-wave: one diode passes a single half-cycle; output is pulsating DC with high ripple.
+Average V_dc = V_m/pi.

-• Center-tapped full-wave: two diodes with a center-tapped transformer achieve full-wave output.
+• Center-tapped full-wave: two diodes plus a center-tapped transformer achieve full-wave output.

 DeviceTurns on whenTurns off when